Applicable Tax Laws

 Exemption for the Family Home

-The family home (Familienheim) of the surviving spouse or registered same-sex partner (eingetragener Lebenspartner) is completely tax exempt, if
+The family home (Familienheim) of the surviving spouse or registered same-sex partner (eingetragener Lebenspartner) is tax exempt if

-- it is located in the European Union (EU) or European Economic Area (EAA); and
+- it is located in the European Union (EU) or European Economic Area (EEA), and

-- the surviving spouse personally uses it as principle home for another 10 years after death.
+- the surviving spouse personally uses it as their principal home for another 10 years after death.
 See § 13(1) Nr.
 4 b ErbStG.

-Germany has enacted extensive tax exemptions and reliefs for agricultural, forestry or business assets, interests in a partnership or substantial shareholdings resident in Germany, in the EU or in the EEA.
+Germany has enacted extensive tax exemptions and reliefs for agricultural, forestry, or business assets, interests in a partnership or substantial shareholdings based in Germany, in the EU, or in the EEA.

 Other Tax Exemptions and Tax Relief